devicons/devicon/CONTRIBUTING.md

   <li>If an issue doesn't exist, create an issue naming it "Icon request: <i>name-of-the-icon</i>". </li>
   <li>Please create separate issues for each icon</li>
   <li>Use the Issue Template and fill out the proper information</li>
+  <li>Please include links where the icon can be found.
+Ex: the icon's official webpage/wiki article.</li>
 </ul>

 <hr>